Elastic and inelastic pion-nucleon scattering to fourth order in chiral perturbation theory: Fit Procedure

 As a first approach, we consider elastic pion-nucleon scattering but, differently to our previous study in Ref.~\cite{Siemens:2016hdi}, include in the fitting procedure additional constraints from the subthreshold region.
 Specifically, we minimize the quantity

 where $\chi^2_{\pi N}$ is the standard sum of squares

 The experimental data $\mathcal{O}^{exp}_i$, experimental errors $\delta\mathcal{O}^{exp}_i$ and normalization factors $N_i$ are taken from the GWU-SAID data base \cite{Workman:2012hx}.
 The quantity $\mathcal{O}^{(n)}_i$ labels the corresponding observable calculated to chiral order $n$, whereas the theoretical error $\delta\mathcal{O}^{(n)}_i$ is based on the truncation of the chiral expansion \cite{Epelbaum:2014efa,Siemens:2016hdi}.
 In addition, the quantity $\chi^2_{\mathrm{RS}}$ is defined in analogy to Eq.~\eqref{eq:31a} as the standard sum of squares, which includes the eight leading $\pi N$ scattering subthreshold parameters given by the Roy-Steiner analysis \cite{Hoferichter:2015hva}, namely $d_{00}^\pm$, $d_{10}^\pm$, $d_{01}^\pm$ and $b_{00}^\pm$.
-The weights in both sums of squares include the experimental error as well as an estimated theoretical error based on the truncation of the chiral series.
+The Roy-Steiner analysis uses as an input data on the $t$-channel reactions (corresponding to the $\pi\pi$, $\bar K K$, $\bar N N$ and other channels), the $\pi N$ scattering lengths obtained from the analysis of pionic atoms, the values of the $\pi N$ $S$- and $P$-wave phase shifts at higher energies, and the values of the $\pi N$ phase shifts for higher partial waves.
+Implementing the principles of analyticity and unitarity the $\pi N$ scattering amplitude is continued to the subthreshold region.
+Therefore, the subthreshold parameters obtained this way contain complementary information to the low-energy $\pi N$ data.
+Among the above-mentioned sources of input information only the $\pi N$ phase shifts for higher partial waves could cause some small amount of double counting of near-threshold data.
+The weights in both sums of squares in Eq.~\eqref{eq:31} include the experimental error as well as an estimated theoretical error based on the truncation of the chiral series.
 The interested reader is referred to Ref.~\cite{Siemens:2016hdi} for more details on the fitting procedure.
 Notice that we choose the values of the LECs determined by the subthreshold coefficients alone, see Ref.~\cite{Hoferichter:2015tha}, as a starting point in our iterative fitting procedure.
 However, we checked that the final minimum is independent of the starting point.

+One should mention here that adding a theoretical uncertainty in quadrature as in Eq.~\eqref{eq:31a} is an approximation because of correlations of theoretical errors at different data points (see e.g. Refs.~\cite{Furnstahl:2014xsa,Wesolowski:2015fqa}).
+We will also make use of the quantity